 This procedure would be initiated by the PCRF (non-roaming) or V-PCRF (roaming) for S9* to terminate a S9* session.

+In case the S9* session is initiated from the PCRF and PCRF-initiated S9* session establishment is triggered by Gxb* session, the Gxb* session termination from ePDG may serve as a trigger for PCRF-initiated GW Control session termination toward BPCF.

-Figure 5.2.2.1.2-4 PCRF Initiated GW Control Session Termination
+Figure 5.2.2.1.2-5 PCRF Initiated GW Control Session Termination